Fire services

 Explore our Ramadan page to learn more, including dates for Ramadan.

-You can apply for a visa at the nearest Syrian embassy or consulate.
-You can't get a visa when you arrive.
+You can apply for a visa at the nearest Syrian embassy or consulate before you go to Syria.
+You can't get a visa on arrival.

 Parts of Syria, including north-east Syria, are controlled by groups that may issue local travel permits.
-Even so, you'll still need a visa issued by the Syrian Government if travelling to Syria.
+But you'll still need a visa issued by the Syrian Government if travelling to Syria.

-You must declare all foreign currency and electronic equipment when you arrive in Syria.
-If you don't, you could face delays when you leave.
-Declare all amounts in excess of $US 5,000 or equivalent when you arrive and depart.
+You must declare all foreign currency and electronic equipment when you arrive in Syria, or else you could face delays when you leave.
+You may need to declare how much currency you're carrying when you arrive and depart.
 This covers all forms of currency, not just cash.

 Syrian border authorities have held Australians of Arab origin for long periods without charge.